wiris/html-integrations/demos/react/generic/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-## How to add MathType to TinyMCE from scratch
+## How to add MathType with a Generic integration from scratch

 1. Run the following through the terminal